bytesoftheweb/Posts/README.md

 2. Open the `Navbar` sub-directory.
 3. Inside, find folder `01`.

-Within this `numbered` folder, you'll also find a project thumbnail for quick reference.

 ## License

 No formalities here!
 Feel free to use these code snippets however you wish.
 No need to worry about strict licensing - consider it open for your creative application and learning.
 Enjoy!